ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 1\.
 Absolute screen coordinates.
 This mode is used by default.<br/>
 2\.
 Relative coordinates to the client area of the active window.

-This is illustration of the mentioned variants:
+This is an illustration of the mentioned variants:

 ![Mouse Coordinate Types](mouse-coordinate-types.png)

-TODO: Describe the illustration.
+You can see numbered red dots on the picture.
+Each number defines a type of the dot's coordinate system.
+The dot with 0 number have a relative coordinates to the active window for example.
+The indexed x and y letters are appropriate coordinates of the each dot.

-You can switch between these modes by **MouseCoordMode** option of the [**Opt**](https://www.autoitscript.com/autoit3/docs/functions/AutoItSetOption.htm) function.
-This is **MouseClick.au3** script with configuration to use relative coordinates of the active window:
+You can switch between types of coordynate system by **MouseCoordMode** option of the [**Opt**](https://www.autoitscript.com/autoit3/docs/functions/AutoItSetOption.htm) function.
+This is **MouseClick.au3** script that will use a relative coordinate of the active window:
 ```
 Opt("MouseCoordMode", 0)
 $hWnd = WinGetHandle("[CLASS:MSPaintApp]")
 WinActivate($hWnd)
 MouseClick("left", 250, 300)
 ```
-You can launch this script and see that coordinates of the second point differ.
+You can launch this script and see that coordinates of the second drawed dot in the Paint window differs.

-TODO: Write about example with drawing in Paint
+TODO: Write about hold and move mouse in the Paint window

+TODO: Add the "Summary "section